ARTICLE I NAME and LOCATION

 Majority is defined as one vote over half the members in attendance at any meeting that has been announced to its members 15 days in advance.
 Quorum for board meetings shall be 50% or more of the elected board members.

 Robert’s Rule of Order, newly revised, shall be the authority on all questions of procedure not otherwise covered in the constitution.

 ARTICLE XI AMENDMENTS

-Section 1: Notice – Copies of all proposed amendments to the constitution must be sent to all members of the Association at least ten days in advance of the meeting at which the vote for approval will be taken.
+Section 1: Notice – Copies of all proposed amendments to the constitution must be sent to all members of the Association at least ten days in advance of the date the vote for approval will be taken.
 Votes will be cast via online poll/survey.

 Section 2: Adoption – Amendments shall be adopted by a majority of members voting.